 Remove the tape from the layout and squeeze some silicone caulk on the underside of the new sink.
 Then, lift the sink and set it into the countertop opening.
 Remove the excess caulk and adjust the sink until it’s parallel to the countertop’s edge.

-An important thing to do in this step is to connect the shutoff valves to the faucet tailpiece using supply tubes or a simple hose.
+In this step, it is important to connect the shutoff valves to the faucet tailpiece using supply tubes or a simple hose.

 Step 7: Attach Drain Lines